Skip Ribbon Commands

 What kind of training do child abuse pediatricians have?

-• Three or four years of residency training in the medical care of children
+• Graduation from college and medical school, 3 to 4 years of residency training in the medical care of children and 3 years of fellowship training in child abuse pediatrics

 Because of their special training and skills, child abuse pediatricians are the doctors most able to help determine if and how a child was abused.